smcantab/chen3201-spring2021/docs/organization.md

 ## Piazza

-Please use Piazza ([sign-up link](https://piazza.com/umn/spring2021/chen3201/home)) for anything technical e.g. homework, or anything else that applies broadly to the class.
+Please use Piazza ([sign-up link](https://piazza.com/umn/spring2021/chen3201/home)) for anything technical question e.g. homework, or anything else that applies broadly to the class.
 I encourage you to post your questions on Piazza and to try answering your classmates' questions.
 You can do so anonymously if you do not feel comfortable asking or answering a question publicly.

 ## Grading Policy